Cancel anytime

 Goal

-To provide investment results that correspond generally to the price and yield performance, before fees and expenses, of the DAX Index.
+To provide investment results that closely correspond to the price and yield performance of the DAXu00ae Index before fees and expenses.

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, attempting to replicate the DAX Index by investing in a portfolio of securities that, as far as practicable, consist of the component securities of the DAX Index.
+Strategy: The ETF employs a passive management strategy, aiming to replicate the performance of the DAXu00ae Index.

 Market Position